canonical/k8s-snap/docs/src/snap/howto/security/auditing-steps.md

 ## Post-deployment hardening steps

 These steps are common to the hardening process for both CIS and DISA STIG compliance.
-On their own, they are enough to ensure full CIS compliance, but DISA STIG requires completing the steps in this section and [additional DISA STIG-specific steps].

 ```{include} ../../../_parts/common_hardening.md
 ```

+If you would also like to apply further DISA STIG recommendations please see [additional DISA STIG-specific steps].

 ## Comprehensive Hardening Checklist